Code-Institute-Submissions/melanyhowell-Project2/README.md

 ### Imagery

-The imagery i choose was to be as generic as possible, my one wish while searching for compatible and similar style cartoons was more variety in colour as I feel the images are strongly based on Gray.
+The imagery I choose was to be as generic as possible but something that would still be relatable and appealing, my one wish while searching for compatible and similar style cartoons was more variety in colour as I feel the images are strongly based on Gray.

 ---